Topics on this page

 - Are you a parent who wishes to end your support obligation?

 - Are you a parent who does not want to be responsible for your child’s actions?

 The question of jurisdiction is partly the question of which court has the power to hear and decide a certain type of case.
-In Maryland, the County Circuit Court has jurisdiction (legal authority) over emancipation cases.
-In Baltimore City, Baltimore County, Montgomery County, Anne Arundel County, and Prince George's County, the County Circuit Courts maintain a Family Division, which specifically handles family law and emancipation cases.
-If you are a minor, the County Circuit Court in the county where you live will most likely have jurisdiction over your case.
+In Maryland, the county Circuit Court has jurisdiction (legal authority) over emancipation cases.
+In Baltimore City, Baltimore County, Montgomery County, Anne Arundel County, and Prince George's County, the county Circuit Courts maintain a Family Division, which specifically handles family law and emancipation cases.
+If you are a minor, the Circuit Court in the county where you live will most likely have jurisdiction over your case.
 If you are a parent, the county where your child lives will probably have jurisdiction.

 In Maryland, this is one answer that is relatively clear despite the lack of specific emancipation procedures.
 A minor generally does not have the right to take unilateral (by him/herself) action to start an emancipation action.
 Only a few states provide a procedure for a minor to file for emancipation.
 Maryland does not.
 Parents or other interested parties, like social workers, can ask the court to authorize an emancipation.